-Presenter: Peer reviewer:

-provide feedback on way nges or a major change recommended ecommended ecommended any score lower than a 4,

 Objective Score

 Introduction

 The purpose of the intervention is clear.

+Dresenter has a good understanding of prior research on this tania

-Presenter has a goo od understanding of prior research on this topic.
+Presenter has a good understanding of prior research on this topic.

-Prior research prese ented relates to the intervention topic.
+Prior research presented relates to the intervention topic.

 Method

-The behavior to cha ange is clearly defined.
+The behavior to change is clearly defined.

-The measurement s system is appropriate.
+The measurement system is appropriate.

-The study design is s appropriate.
+The study design is appropriate.

 The procedures for each condition are clear enough to be replicated.

+The processies for each condition are creat chough to be represedud.

-Expect Results and Discussion (Peer Review 2 only) The results are realistic and not exaggerated.
-The results are realistic and not exaggerated.
-The figure matches the description of the results. · The second of th There are no alternative explanations for the expected results.
-Presenter can articulate the implications (importance of expected results) resenter can articulate the implications (importance of expected results) Presenter identifies and explains at least two limitations.
-Dungantan daga nat miga a maigu an abruigua limitati an Presenter does not miss a major or obvious limitation.
-Presenter identifies and explains at least two future directions.
-Tresenter ruentimes and explains at reast two ruture directions. ] Other comments and suggestions
+PSYC 411 Expect Results and Discussion (Peer Review 2 only) The results are realistic and not exaggerated.
+The figure matches the description of the results.
+The figure matches the description of the results.
+There are no alternative explanations for the expected results.
+Presenter can articulate the implications (importance of expected results) resenter cuir articulate the implications (importance of expected results) Presenter identifies and explains at least two limitations.
+Tresenter identifies and explains at least two minitations.
+Presenter does not miss a major or obvious limitation.
+Tesenter does not miss a major of obvious minitation.
+Presenter identifies and explains at least two future directions. resenter identifies and explains at least two future diffetions.
+Other comments and suggestions I other comments and suggestions